Ideas for making the most of five ways to wellbeing

-Explore FutureLearn's online courses to continue studying, build professional skills, and connect with experts.
+- Explore FutureLearn's online courses to continue studying, build professional skills, and connect with experts.
 FutureLearn have courses in a diverse range of subjects and are always adding more.
 Courses vary in length.
-Most are six to ten weeks long but we also have some shorter two and three week courses.
+Most are six to ten weeks long but we also have some shorter two and three week courses

-You can access many great ebooks and audio books through Suffolk Libraries’ eLibrary services.
+- You can access many great ebooks and audio books through Suffolk Libraries’ eLibrary services.

 With the constant stream of media messages about coronavirus, it is also very easy to feel overwhelmed.
 Take a break from watching, listening or reading news stories and use the time for the things you enjoy.

-If you are not self-isolating, go for a daily exercise walk whilst keeping social distances and notice the change of the seasons.
+- If you are not self-isolating, go for a daily exercise walk whilst keeping social distances and notice the change of the seasons.
 Techniques such as mindfulness can be helpful.

 Giving your time and energy to others is extremely important, never more so than now, and can pay dividends for your mental wellbeing.
 Whether it’s looking out for and helping a neighbour, or registering to volunteer to offer support in your community, there is plenty you can do.

-willing volunteers, charities, town and parish councils, community and religious groups can all log their details and offers of support on an app, while people who need help can phone to request support.
+- Home But Not Alone is a new Suffolk-focused community service which has been set up to support people who need help during the COVID-19 pandemic.
+Volunteers, charities, town and parish councils, community and religious groups can all log their details and offers of support on an app, while people who need help can phone to request support.